Automation is no longer a thing of the future but a choice we can make to improve our lives as individuals and businesses.

 Ads (especially digital advertising) are getting smarter, and it’s all due to AI-provided insight.
 We can see this all over social media platforms and Google, where intelligent systems are used to target the right audience.

 Due to AI technology, marketers can accurately predict trends and cash in on micro-trends, which allows for better targeting, thus reducing digital advertising spending waste.
-According to Statista, the global advertising spending estimate for 2019 was over 560 billion dollars and, because of the trial and error system most businesses use, some of it was wasted.
+According to Statista, the global advertising spending estimate for 2019 was over 560 billion dollars, and some of it was wasted because of the trial and error system most businesses use.
 However, as AI takes over, less and less of a company’s advertising budget will be lost.

 Now, artificial intelligence is not just about making sure your budget is well-spent.
 It’s also about innovation and creativity.
-In fact, most social media platforms that run ads can create copy that fits your needs based on past users’ behavior and the links you want to promote.
+Most social media platforms that run ads can create copy that fits your needs based on past users’ behavior and the links you want to promote.
 As such, the content creation process of a digital marketing agency can be boosted and refined by AI-powered platforms.

 Also, some brands combine modern technologies such as augmented reality or virtual reality to create mind-blowing ads that keep the people engaged and retain their attention.

-While innovation and better targeting are extremely useful for marketers, business owners are really excited about AI because it is a fantastic opportunity to reduce costs.
+While innovation and better targeting are beneficial for marketers, business owners are excited about AI because it is a fantastic opportunity to reduce costs.

 Just think about it.